BaumianerNiklas/Waddle-Bot/README.md

 ## About

 This is a discord.js bot I'm doing for fun in my free time.
-If you want to invite the bot for some reason I won't be able to understand, [click here](https://discord.com/oauth2/authorize?client_id=723224456671002674&scope=bot&permissions=8 "Waddle Bot Invite").
+If you want to invite the bot, [click here](https://discord.com/oauth2/authorize?client_id=723224456671002674&scope=bot&permissions=8 "Waddle Bot Invite").
 The current global prefix is **`w?`**, however once I get a database, this prefix will be able to be configured per guild.
 Run `w?help` for an overview of all commands.